3neti/questpay-docs/docs/selection.md

 ## Overview

-The QuestPay™ selection process is designed to identify contestants who will create compelling television, represent diverse demographics, and successfully navigate payment-based challenges.
+The QuestPay™ selection process is designed to identify contestants who will create compelling television, represent diverse demographics, and successfully navigate redemption-based challenges.

 ---